COVID-19 Shoot Guidelines

 ● The number of people on location should be kept to a minimum.
 Only people who are absolutely required to be

 present at the shoot should attend.
-This refers to all production staff, cast, crew, agency, and client.

 ● Creative concepts and briefs should be able to be shot in compliance with these guidelines, in order for safe production to take place.